sorairolake/abcrypt/crates/abcrypt/README.md

 This supports `no_std` mode.
 Disables the `default` feature to enable this.

+> [!IMPORTANT]
-Note that the memory blocks used by Argon2 when calculating a derived key is limited to 256 KiB when the `alloc` feature is disabled.
+> Note that the memory blocks used by Argon2 when calculating a derived key is
+> limited to 256 KiB when the `alloc` feature is disabled.

 ### Documentation